LibrariesHacked/schema-librarydata/docs/loans.md

 ---

 Library management systems will have the means of extracting and reporting data, and so this collection should be able to be automated.
-That could be just to extract the data, but may include automation that also published the data at regular intervals.
+This may include automation that also publishes the data at regular intervals.

 ### Sample data row